Scholarship information For Incoming Students

 Adddtional infomation on internal and external scholarships can be found here.

-2021 CMLAA Scholarship Applications are now open!
+2021 CMLAA Scholarship Applications ARE CLOSED!

 The Cleveland-Marshall Law Alumni Association’s (“the CMLAA”) Student Scholarship Program was established in 1990 to aid worthy law students at Cleveland-Marshall College of Law.